 The Enduring Legacy

-Dick Harrell, the loving husband and father, is forever lost except in the private memories of his family and friends.
-"Mr. Chevrolet," the legend behind everything that made Chevy the force that we know today, will live on in the hearts and minds of enthusiasts forever.
+Dick Harrell, the loving husband and father, remains in the private memories of his family and friends.
+"Mr. Chevrolet," the legend behind some of the innovations that made Chevy the force that we know today, will live on in the hearts and minds of enthusiasts forever.